UK student faces U.S. extradition in copyright case

 He said the student's activities would not be criminal in Britain, and he should be tried at home if anywhere.

-"There have been lots of very similar cases here which simply haven't stood up," Cooper told Reuters by telephone.
+"There have been lots of very similar cases here which simply haven't stood up," Cooper, an extradition lawyer with Doughty Street Chambers, told Reuters by telephone.

 "My argument is that it wouldn't be a criminal case here.
 At most, it would be a civil matter," he said.